-Corporate and institutional credit risks are assessed by business units and evaluated and approved by an independent party where each customer is assigned a credit rating based on the assessment of relevant qualitative and quantitative factors including customer's financial position, future cashflows, types of facilities and securities offered.
+Corporate and institutional credit risks are assessed by business units and evaluated and approved by an independent party within the Group, where each customer is assigned a credit rating based on the assessment of relevant qualitative and quantitative factors including the customer's financial position, future cash flows, types of facilities and securities offered.

-Reviews are conducted at least once a year with updated information on customer's financial position, market position, industry and economic condition, and conduct of account.
+Reviews are conducted at least once a year with updated information on the customer's financial position, market position, industry and economic conditions, and conduct of account.
 Corrective actions are taken when the accounts show signs of credit deterioration.